JensJoschi/variability_timing/methods.md

   Although the relationship appears exponential, box-cox transformation (sqrt) did not improve model fit or residual structure (box-cox gives wide range of transformations, 95% ~0.2-0.8)

 #### climate: newer approach with slopes estimate (preliminary)
-I calculated correlations of variability and predictablity with latitude, amplitude, altitude and with amplitude from the nls regression.
+I calculated correlations of variability and predictablity with latitude, altitude and with amplitude from the nls regression.
 I found no general pattern, though both variability and unpredictability appear to be higher in continental climates (as expected from low amplitude).
 Variability and unpredictability do not correlate strongly.

 To get estimates of predictability/variability/mean winter at the study site, I averaged the estimates from the 5 closest stations within a 5° radius (weighted by 1/euclidian distance).